dzezo/web-kb/BE/Kube.md

 Whenever we want to update our code we need to go through multiple steps like building the image, pushing to hub and running `rollout restart` command which can get tedeous.

 Skaffold is a command line tool that enables you to make code update in a running pod, and also makes it easy to create/delete all objects tied to a project at once.

+### Kubectl Contexts

+In order to connect to k8s cluster on our cloud we are going to use the same `kubectl` command just with different context.
+Context can be thought of as different connection settings.